syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to hide the ribbon backstage page.
+Hides the ribbon backstage page.